-The Agency Administrator's responsibilities to the Incident Management Team are:
+The agency administrator's responsibilities to the IMT:

-Assure that cause of fire is investigated immediately and that the ignition site is protected.
-Make clear assignment to the IMT for further investigation of ignition source.

-- Complete and approve Delegation of Authority. - Conduct initial briefing following a well-prepared briefing format; so that incident objectives and concerns are understood by the IMT and you understand the IMT's expectations and concerns.
-Define your role in the management of the incident. - Provide signed initial WFSA and establish daily re-certification procedure. - Assign Resource Advisor(s) to IMT. - Define public information responsibilities and delegations so that all parties understand their roles.
+- Assure that the cause of fire is investigated immediately and that the ignition site is protected.
+Assignment for further investigation of ignition source to the IMT. - Complete and approve delegation of authority. - Conduct initial briefing following a well-prepared briefing format; so that incident objectives and concerns are understood by the IMT and you understand the IMT's expectations and concerns.
+Define your role in the management of the incident. - Provide signed initial WFSA and establish daily re-certification procedure. - Assign resource advisor(s) to IMT.

+- Define public information responsibilities and delegations so that all parties understand their roles.
 Establish standards for IMT liaison with local communities.
-Assure that all appropriate public, media, and government contacts are made. - Assure that employee briefings occur. - Utilize the capabilities of the IMT Information Officer, but remain involved. - Assure that you receive briefings on the fire situation in enough detail to meet your needs. - Consider the realities of today's suppression costs.
-A comparison between suppression costs and "Values at Risk" should be made.
-"Values at Risk" is a total assessment of the resource, and the political and economic considerations which may be affected by the incident now and in the foreseeable future. - Consider requesting a Comptroller to assure cost-effective incident operations. - Set clear and measurable standards for safety.
+Assure that all appropriate public, media, and government contacts are made. - Ensure that employee briefings occur. - Use the IMT information officer, but remain involved. - Ensure that you are briefed on the fire situation in enough detail to meet your needs. - Consider the realities of today's suppression costs.
+A comparison between suppression costs and "values at risk" should be made.
+"Values at risk" assesses the resource, and the political and economic considerations which may be affected by the incident now and in the foreseeable future. - Consider requesting a comptroller to ensure cost-effective incident operations. - Set clear and measurable standards for safety.
 Highlight known hazards of the area.
-You may require a safety analysis on the tactical alternatives.

-- Assign clear responsibilities for additional initial attack action responses. - Assure that fire management staff is briefed regularly on incident status. - Assure that the IMT addresses your fire training needs. - Assure that rehabilitation of all effects of fire suppression activities is addressed by the IMT. - Assure that all fiscal matters are resolved to your satisfaction prior to release of the IMT.
-You may choose to establish follow-up contact procedures with team for fiscal matters.

-- Assure a written re-Delegation of Authority has been completed prior to release of the IMT. - Provide separate written evaluation to the IC and IMT performance.
+You may require a safety analysis on the tactical alternatives. - Assign clear responsibilities for additional initial attack action responses. - Ensure fire management staff is briefed regularly on incident status. - Ensure the IMT addresses fire training needs. - Ensure that rehabilitation of all effects of fire suppression is addressed by the IMT. - Ensure that all fiscal matters are resolved to your satisfaction prior to release of the IMT.
+You may choose to establish follow-up contact procedures with team for fiscal matters. - Ensure a written re-delegation of authority has been completed prior to release of the IMT. - Provide separate written evaluation to the IC and IMT performance.